Two-color laser control of photocurrent and high harmonics in graphene: Effect of pulse length

-In this section, we discuss the phase $\varphi_{1,2}$ dependence of the photocurrent.
-In the main text, we have considered the phase dependence in the clean limit with a small $\gamma$.
-Hence, we here compute the photocurrent in the case with a relatively large $\gamma$.
-In addition, as we mentioned at the end of Sec.~\ref{app:dynamical-symmetry}, there is the possibility that for a finite laser pulse, the time averaged value of AC electric field remains finite and as a result, a DC current is induced by the finite averaged electric field.
+As we mentioned in Appendix~\ref{app:dynamical-symmetry}, there is the possibility that for a finite laser pulse, the time averaged value of AC electric field remains finite and as a result, a DC current is induced by the finite time-averaged electric field.
 To see this possibility, we compute the photocurrents in setups with different pulse lengths.

-First, we discuss the phase dependence of the photocurrent at moderate values of $\gamma$.
-Comparing the results of $\gamma=0.01t_0$ [Fig.~\ref{fig:figure4}(e)-(g) in the main text], $0.05t_0$ [panels (a)-(c)] and $0.1t_0$ [panels (d)-(f)], we find that the $\varphi$ dependence of the photocurrent largely changes with the increase of $\gamma$.
-The photucurrents in the cases of relatively large $\gamma$ in Fig.~\ref{fig:figureS6} no longer coincide with those in the clean limit in Fig.~\ref{fig:figure4} in the main text.
-We also find that the magnitude and direction of photocurrent generally changes when we tune the AC-field intensity $\tilde E$.
-In particular, we find that a large AC-field dependence appears in the cases of $(\epsilon_1,\epsilon_2)=(0.5,-1)$ of Figs.~\ref{fig:figureS6} (c) and (f).

-Secondly, we consider how the laser pulse length affects the $\varphi$ dependence of the photocurrent.
-In Fig.~\ref{fig:figureS7}, we show the $\varphi$ dependence of the photocurrents in two driven systems with different laser pulse lengths $n_c$.
-Here, $n_c$ is defined as the cycle number of laser pulse within the time period $[-t_{\mathrm{FWHM}}/2, t_{\mathrm{FWHM}}/2]$.
-The case of $n_c=10$ corresponds to the results shown in Fig.~\ref{fig:figure4} of the main text, while the case of $n_c=18$ represents the results for a longer laser pulse.
+Here, we examine how the laser pulse length affects the $\varphi$ dependence of the photocurrent.
+In Fig.~\ref{fig:figureS2}, we show the $\varphi$ dependence of the photocurrents in two driven systems with different laser pulse lengths $n_c$.
+Here, $n_c$ is defined as the cycle number of the laser pulse within the time period $[-t_{\mathrm{FWHM}}/2, t_{\mathrm{FWHM}}/2]$.
+The case of $n_c=10$ corresponds to the results shown in Fig.~\ref{fig:figure10}, while the case of $n_c=18$ represents a longer laser pulse.
 Comparing these two cases, we find that the photocurrents in both cases are nearly identical.
-This implies that the pulse length $n_c=10$ is sufficiently long such that the corresponding photocurrent and HHG spectra satisfy the selection rule derived by the dynamical symmetry argument, which has been discussed in Sec.~\ref{app:dynamical-symmetry} (see also the discussion at the end of Sec.~\ref{app:dynamical-symmetry}).
+This implies that pulse length $n_c=10$ is sufficiently long for the corresponding photocurrent and HHG spectra to follow the selection rule derived by the dynamical symmetry argument, discussed in Appendix~\ref{app:dynamical-symmetry}.